michieldespiegelaere/Lisk-Core-Raspberry_Pi/README.md

 `git checkout v1.4.0-rc.0 -b v1.4.0-rc.0`

-v1.3.0 is the latest version while creating this readme.
+v1.4.0-rc.0 is the latest version while creating this readme.

+After cloning the lisk repository and checking out the latest version you must install the new modules.
+You can do it as follow:
+` npm install `

 After lisk is installed and you’re on the right the you can choose to sync from a snapshot or sync from genesis block.
 Both take some time but syncing from the snapshot is a lot faster.